-To register for an audition please submit the application form, an 8” x 10” headshot, Curriculum Vitae, and the $45 application fee - cheque or money order payable to The University of Western Ontario.
+To register for an audition please submit the application form, an 8” x 10” headshot, Curriculum Vitae, and the $50 application fee - cheque or money order payable to Western University.
 Pianists must submit a vocal repertoire list.
-The age limit is 34 years.

 Singer and Pianist Audition Dates

 Information will be provided upon successful admission into the program.